-American Airlines Cargo division launches Business Insights, an online resource offering market and industry information to shippers and freight forwarders seeking to grow their businesses.
+American Airlines Cargo division launches Business Insights, an online resource offering market and industry information to shippers and freight forwarders seeking to grow their business.
 The site, online at AirCargoInsights.com, provides information on global, regional, and industry market opportunities based on the latest shipping and trade data.
-In addition to international market data and analysis, Business Insights offers information on pressing cargo and supply chain issues of the day, through feature articles and a blog offering updates on cargo trends, topics, and breaking news.
+In addition to international market data and analysis, Business Insights also offers information on pressing cargo and supply chain issues of the day, through feature articles and a blog offering updates on cargo trends, topics, and breaking news.

 Salt Lake City International Airport (SLC) has implemented a web-based motor pool management technology to manage its fleet of airport vehicles.
-The move enables the airport to cut the workload associated with vehicle management by more than 90 percent of efforts required previously of personnel, while still maintaining high levels of security.
+The move enabled the airport to cut the workload associated with vehicle management by more than 90 percent of efforts required previously of personnel, while still maintaining high levels of security.
 The announcement was made by Agile Access Control, Inc. (Agile), creator of Agile FleetCommander, the web-browser based fleet and motor pool management application now in place at SLC; www.agilefleet.com.

-Metro Aviation, Inc. announces an industry-first iPad App now available to provide customers with a familiarization and training tool for installed equipment description, functionality, and operation, among other uses.
+Metro Aviation, Inc. announces an industry first iPad App now available to provide customers with a familiarization and training tool for installed equipment description, functionality, and operation, among other uses.
 The company plans to include the Eurocopter AS350, EC130, EC135, EC145, and EC145T2 as well as the EC155 model type helicopters as part of the new iPad Apps.
 Metro will also provide a secure link to proprietary information, updated and current systems descriptions, and user manuals as part of the offering from the company; www.metroaviation.com.

-SITA announces that airlines in the U.S. can now avail of coast-to-coast coverage of the ICAO VHF Digital Link Mode 2 service (VDL Mode 2).
-This service will be required by the FAA NextGen Data Comm program and marks the completion of a significant upgrade to the SITA U.S. aircraft communications network.
+SITA announces that airlines in the United States can now avail of coast-to-coast coverage of the ICAO VHF Digital Link Mode 2 service (VDL Mode 2).
+This service will be required by the FAA NextGen Data Comm program and marks the completion of a significant upgrade to the SITA US aircraft communications network.
 The FAA NextGen Data Comm program will create one of the pillars of the NextGen system, alongside satellite-based ADS-B surveillance and GPS navigation.
 The program will enable domestic controllers to complement the existing voice radio with data links to pilots and aircraft flight management systems allowing more complex and flexible air traffic management; www.sita.aero.